 How to Make Easy No Sew Curtains

-Before making your Farmhouse style curtains is the time to plan your curtain hardware (curtain rods).
-I did not want to use drapery hooks or to make my curtains rod pocket, thus I chose to order French Poles with rings with clips.
-Furthermore, I wanted to my Farmhouse style curtains to get an updated look with my Boho meets farmhouse bedroom design.
+Before making your farmhouse-style curtains, plan your curtain hardware (curtain rods).
+I did not want to use drapery hooks or make my curtains rod pockets, so I chose to order French Poles with rings and clips.
+Furthermore, I wanted my farmhouse-style curtains to get an updated look with my Boho meets farmhouse bedroom design.

 Hardware – Decisions, decisions…

-Our nightstands are circa the ’70s, incidentally, they are solid wood and well made.
-I looked for new ones and the cost was prohibitive.
+Our nightstands are from the ’70s, incidentally.
+They are solid wood and well made.
+I looked for new ones, but the cost was prohibitive.

 The next best thing was to update the ones I had.
-I wanted them to disappear so I painted them the wall color (read more here) and changed the hardware to match.
-The hardware had a rustic brown finish so I spray painted them black.
+I wanted them to disappear, so I painted them the wall color (read more here) and changed the hardware to match.
+The hardware had a rustic brown finish, so I spray painted it black.

 This helped me choose the color for my window treatment hardware (read more here).